hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 disrespectful conversations for any reason.
 If the other person does not respect your boundaries and/or the space you are creating for yourself, you can also request moderator intervention by sending us a [report](/docs/moderation/reporting/).

-[^1]: An addendum (we try to minimize these):<br />
-If someone forgets their alt text, **_part of_** "help them don't shame them or sealion them" means not telling them it "only takes two seconds to write alt text".
-Yes, people should write alt text.
-No, it doesn't take two seconds to write (useful) alt text - there are literally whole articles about how to do this effectively.
-If you're going to help, please do so in a genuine way.
-If not, please move on.